awsdocs/aws-launch-wizard-user-guide/doc_source/how-launch-wizard-works.md

 Launch Wizard supports AWS Managed Microsoft Active Directory \(AD\) as well as connecting to Active Directory on\-premises through AWS Direct Connect\.

-## Implementation Details<a name="launch-wizard-implementation"></a>
+## Implementation details<a name="launch-wizard-implementation"></a>

 AWS Launch Wizard implements SQL Server Always On deployments as follows\.

 ### SQL Server Enterprise Edition<a name="launch-wizard-sql"></a>

  Launch Wizard supports installation of SQL Server Enterprise and Standard Editions of 2016 and 2017 on Windows Server 2012 R2, 2016, and 2019 through License Included Amazon Machine Images \(AMIs\)\.
 Launch Wizard allows you to bring your own SQL licenses through a custom AMI\.
-If you use a custom AMI, ensure that your AMI meets the requirements listed in [Using Custom AMIs](launch-wizard-setting-up.md#launch-wizard-custom-ami)\.
+If you use a custom AMI, ensure that your AMI meets the requirements listed in [Using custom AMIs](launch-wizard-setting-up.md#launch-wizard-custom-ami)\.

-### Storage on WSFC Nodes<a name="launch-wizard-storage"></a>
+### Storage on WSFC nodes<a name="launch-wizard-storage"></a>

 Storage capacity and performance are key aspects of any production SQL Server installation\.
 Launch Wizard lets you choose capacity and performance based on your deployment needs\.